scipp/scipp/doc/type-erased-prototype.md

   For example, variables replacing `SpectrumInfo` would need a grouping variable and variables replacing `DetectorInfo`.
   - Store pointer to other variables?
   - Prevent removing variables from `Dataset` if there are any references to it from within the same `Dataset` instance.
+  - Link value variables to their error variables and vice versa (unless stored as `DataPoint` variables, see above).

 - We should definitely investigate how `Dataset` could support better cache reuse by chaining several operations or algorithms.
   - At runtime or compile-time?